nikita-volkov/dhall-docs.github-action/README.md

 A GitHub Action that generates beautiful documentation for [Dhall](https://dhall-lang.org/) packages using the `dhall-docs` tool.
 Perfect for automatically building and deploying Dhall package documentation to GitHub Pages.

-## ✨ Features

-- 🚀 **Easy to use**: Simple one-step documentation generation
-- 📚 **Beautiful output**: Generates clean, navigable HTML documentation
-- 🔧 **Configurable**: Supports custom input paths and package names
-- 🐳 **Docker-based**: Consistent environment with all dependencies included
-- 📦 **Marketplace ready**: Optimized for GitHub Actions Marketplace

 ## 📖 Real-World Example

-See this action in use with the **[typeclasses.dhall](https://github.com/nikita-volkov/typeclasses.dhall)** repository, which uses this action to automatically generate and deploy documentation to **[GitHub Pages](https://nikita-volkov.github.io/typeclasses.dhall/)**.

-The typeclasses repository demonstrates a complete documentation workflow using the [deploy-dhall-docs-to-github-pages](https://github.com/nikita-volkov/deploy-dhall-docs-to-github-pages.github-actions-workflow) workflow that leverages this action.
+See this action in use by the **[typeclasses.dhall](https://github.com/nikita-volkov/typeclasses.dhall)** repository, which deploys documentation to **[GitHub Pages](https://nikita-volkov.github.io/typeclasses.dhall/)**.
+It achieves that by using the [deploy-dhall-docs-to-github-pages](https://github.com/nikita-volkov/deploy-dhall-docs-to-github-pages.github-actions-workflow) workflow that leverages this action.

 ## 🚀 Quick Start